chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 Specific heat models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lethe supports two type of specific heat models.
+Lethe supports two types of specific heat models.
 Setting ``specific heat=constant`` sets a constant specific heat.
 Lethe also supports a ``phase_change`` specific heat model.
-This model can simulate the melting and solidification of material.
+This model can simulate the melting and solidification of a material.
 The model follows the work of Blais & Ilinca [1].
 This approach defines the specific heat :math:`C_p` as:

 .. math::